 Must have a high school diploma or equivalent.

-Must have advanced technical training in gas, steam, or hydro turbine operation and maintenance.
+Must have advanced technical training and experience in gas turbine, steam turbine, or hydro turbine operation and maintenance.

 Five (5) years of work experience specific to the operations and maintenance of power generation facilities.

-Ideal candidates would be able to demonstrate a strong background in Hydro Plant operations.
+Ideal candidates would be able to demonstrate a strong background in plant operations.

-Background as a commercial electrician is highly regarded.
+Background as a plant or commercial instrumentation, controls, and/or electrician is highly regarded and preferred.

 REQUIRED LICENSES, SKILLS & ABILITIES: